Morton 0 Dunfermline 0Friday, 15th Jan 2021

 Morton have lost only one home match this season against Hearts in early December.
 They return to Cappielow for only the third time since October but nevertheless are unbeaten in their last four games and won two of their last six.

-Dunfermline only lost two matches in 2020 but two of them were against Morton.
+Dunfermline only lost four matches in 2020 but two of them were against Morton.
 The Fifers are undefeated in their last four matches since the defeat to Morton on 12th December.

 Inverness Caley Thistle (A) D 1-1